dawoodjee/erpnext_com/erpnext_com/www/docs/user/manual/en/accounts/articles/difference-entry-button.md

 <!-- add-breadcrumbs -->
 #Difference Entry

-As per accounting standards, debit in a accounting entry must be equal to credit.
-If not, system does allow submission of accounting transaction, thereby stops ledger posting.
-In ERPNext, on saving accounting entry, system validates if debit and credit is tallying.
+As per accounting standards, the debit in a accounting entry must be equal to the credit.
+If not, the system does allow submission of accounting transaction, thereby stopping the ledger from posting.
+In ERPNext, on saving an accounting entry, the system validates if the debit and credit is tallying.

 <img alt="Debit Credit Not Equal" class="screenshot" src="{{docs_base_url}}/assets/img/articles/difference-entry-1.png">

-To have entry balanced, you should one more row, select another account, and update different amount in it.
-Or you can add difference amount in one of the Account's row itself.
+To have your entry balanced, you should add one more row, select another account, and update the difference amount in it.
+Or you can add the difference amount in one of the Account's row itself.

-On clicking 'Make Difference Entry' button, new Row will be added under Journal Entry Accounts table, with difference amount.
-You can edit that row to select appropriate Account.
+On clicking the 'Make Difference Entry' button, a new Row will be added under the Journal Entry Accounts table, with the difference amount.
+You can edit that row to select an appropriate Account.

 <img alt="Debit Credit Not Equal" class="screenshot" src="{{docs_base_url}}/assets/img/articles/difference-entry-2.gif">

-On selecting account under new row, debit and credit an entry will be tallying, and you should be able to submit Journal Entri correctly.
+On selecting an account under new row, the debit and credit entries will be tallying, and you should be able to submit the Journal Entry correctly.

 <!-- markdown -->